 The HDRS can also be used to determine the severity of depression.
 According to a publication with the National Institute of Health, many doctors fail to use these depression scales.
 However, when they are used, they have a clear indication of the severity of depression.
 This is important for both diagnosis and developing a treatment plan.
 The depression scales are also important for measuring the success of treatment and the severity of symptoms over time.

 Your Next Steps

 If you are reading this and are recognizing the depression criteria in your thoughts, feelings, and behaviors, you must seek help as quickly as possible.
 Leaving depression undiagnosed and untreated can greatly negatively impact your life in several ways.
-Relationships can suffer, your career can suffer, and your family can suffer.
+Relationships, your career, and your family can all get affected.
 Also, untreated depression can lead to additional mental and physical health problems.

 Your first step is to talk to a professional that will be able to examine depression criteria and give you an accurate diagnosis.
 From there, you can get resources for treatment, both with medications and psychotherapy.
 Some people opt for therapy alone because they do not want to take medications.
 While this does work for some people, it is important not to rule out medication as a treatment option entirely.

 You can go about this in several ways.
 Your primary care doctor may be able to administer the depression scale and determine if you need to see a psychologist or psychiatrist for further diagnosis or treatment.
 If you are certain that you need help, you can contact your health insurance company to determine what professionals are covered in your area under your plan.